soujiang/soujiangminterdapp/README.md

 #Welcome to our Airdrop to get free Electhrons.

-Through our mint page you can get a free NFT that will allow you to win Electrons and be part of our Airdrop.
+Through our mint page you can get a free NFT that will allow you to win Electhrons and be part of our Airdrop.

 To participate in the Airdrop you have to perform 3 steps: